huggingface/peft/docs/source/developer_guides/lora.md

 - For obvious reasons, this cannot be used after calling `merge_and_unload()`, since all the LoRA adapters will be merged into the base weights in this case.
 - This feature does not currently work with DoRA, so set `use_dora=False` in your `LoraConfig` if you want to use it.
 - The `modules_to_save` feature is currently only supported for the layers of types `Linear`, `Embedding`, `Conv2d` and `Conv1d`.
+- It is possible to use this while generating with beam search, but only for decoder models (aka causal LMs).
 - There is an expected overhead for inference with `adapter_names`, especially if the amount of different adapters in the batch is high.
 This is because the batch size is effectively reduced to the number of samples per adapter.
 If runtime performance is your top priority, try the following:
   - Increase the batch size.
   - Try to avoid having a large number of different adapters in the same batch, prefer homogeneous batches.
 This can be achieved by buffering samples with the same adapter and only perform inference with a small handfull of different adapters.